rafal0p/pohmeedor/README.md

 `duration` is in milliseconds, you are responsible for generating UUID
 * Getting timer: `GET /api/timers/{id}`
 * Getting all timers: `GET /api/timers`

+For unknown reason database connection sometimes break for couple of seconds.
+Until the issue is resolved best workaround is to retry after HTTP 500 (even couple of times).